Geophysics Field School

 The course is eight weeks long.
 Students will spend the first two weeks at Penn State for orientation.
 Students will then travel to South Africa where they will spend a week at the University of the Witwatersrand (Wits), Johannesburg, working with students from Wits to design a field project, 10 days at a remote bush camp collecting and interpreting geophysical data (gravity, magnetic, seismic, radar, electromagnetic) for the field project, and another week back at Wits to interpret and analyze the data.
 While in the field, students will have an opportunity to visit a platinum mine, and while in Johannesburg students will have opportunities for cultural experiences and sightseeing.
 Students will return to Penn State for the final two weeks of the course where they will complete a project report and make a formal project presentation.

-The course is part of the Summer Research Opportunities Programme (SROP) at Penn State, and is sponsored by the National Science Foundation and Penn State.
+The course is sponsored by the National Science Foundation and Penn State.
 Students admitted to the course will have all expenses (travel, food, lodging) paid for and will also receive a stipend.